cjheyde/Store-Manager/README.md

 command: `npm install` <br />
-Use Docker, command: `npm run compose:up`
+Use Docker, commands:
+  To start the container: `docker-compose up -d`
+  To acces the container: `docker exec -it store_manager bash` To run the API, inside the container#: `npm run start`

 # Files/Folders Ownership